mengru-zhang-2357/Assignment3/README.md

 2. Paste the repo URL:
    `https://github.com/mengru-zhang-2357/Assignment3.git`
 3. Click "Create Project".
-4. Run the `Group7_Assignment3_v1.R` script in RStudio to generate the boxplots, bar charts, and summary statistics.
+4. Run the `Assignment3.R` script in RStudio to generate the boxplots, bar charts, and summary statistics.
-5. Knit or render the final report (`Final_Report.Rmd`) to PDF.
+5. Knit or render the final report (`Assignment3.Rmd`) to PDF.